Table of Contents

-Look, this isn't new.
+Look, this isn’t new.
 We know featured snippets have been around for the last couple of years.
-However, it has taken us a while to truly figure out the best ways to get their content "featured" in Google's 'Position Zero'.
-There are a wide array of reasons as to why you may want to be listed on Google's featured snippets, but the main one is because you will generally see an increase in click-through-rates.
+However, it has taken us a while to truly figure out the best ways to get their content “featured” in Google’s ‘Position Zero’.
+There are a wide array of reasons as to why you may want to be listed on Google’s featured snippets, but the main one is that you will generally see an increase in click-through rates.
 Revered SEO guru Matthew Barby conducted a study on over 5,000 keywords where HubSpot was ranking on Page 1 where a featured snippet was being displayed.
 What he found was quite staggering.
 He found that where HubSpot was being displayed in the featured snippet, the average click-through rate was increased by over 114%!

 So, how do you ensure your content has the best chance of being featured in the featured snippet?
 The first thing to note is that links do not matter when your content is already being ranked on Page 1, however, you should ensure your content is formatted correctly, with the keyword being displayed in at least one of the headers of your content.
-Using the list format on your content is also a great way to increase your chances of being listed in Google's featured snippet, especially for 'How-To' style search queries.
-Even if your content is longer form, you can still incorporate a list in the form of a table of contents or a "too long; didn't read" section of the website.
+Using the list format on your content is also a great way to increase your chances of being listed in Google’s featured snippet, especially for ‘How-To’ style search queries.
+Even if your content is in longer form, you can still incorporate a list in the form of a table of contents or a “too long; didn’t read” section of the website.

 This presents a new challenge for digital marketers.
-After all, the end game is to get people from the SERPs to a client's website, and from there to conversion.
-That's the "game" if you like.
+After all, the end game is to get people from the SERPs to a client’s website, and from there to conversion.
+That’s the “game” if you like.
 So a rise in zero-click searches is, of course, going to make this harder to achieve.
 However, there are a couple of situations where the rise in zero-click searches helps a marketer.
-Let me give you a scenario...
-You have a client who ranks Position 2 for a highly targeted keyword, but your click-through rate is incredibly low.
+Let me give you a scenario… You have a client who ranks Position 2 for a highly targeted keyword, but your click-through rate is incredibly low.
 In most instances, it is hard to point out why this is.
-However, if you perform the same search query and find out that Google have a built in tool, or a featured snippet that is displaying the answer that satisfies the search intent, there is no reason for a linked to be clicked.
+However, if you perform the same search query and find out that Google has a built-in tool or a featured snippet that is displaying the answer that satisfies the search intent, there is no reason for a link to be clicked.
 From there, you can take steps to target another keyword if necessary or target your efforts on being ranked in the featured snippet.

 I know, I know, marketers have been saying this for years!
 It seems as if every “SEO Trends” blog post published since the back end of 2015 has featured the words voice search.
 In reality, that is probably quite accurate.
 However, 2020 is the year it finally comes into full effect.
 No, I am not saying that the “50% of all searches will be performed via voice” is accurate, in fact, I don’t believe it is accurate at all.
 However, there are a number of very promising statistics that show voice search is clearly on the rise.
 Here are a few of my favourites: